 Communications with shareholders are very important and are given a priority.
 The Company maintains a website, www.ntog.co.uk, to improve information flow to shareholders and potential investors.
-It contains inter alia information about the Company's activities, and annual and interim reports.
+It contains, inter alia, information about the Company's activities and annual and interim reports.

 Shareholders are welcome to make enquiries on any matters relating to the business and to their shareholdings.
-The Company encourages shareholders to attend the Annual Meeting (although this will not be possible this year), at which they will be given the opportunity to put questions to the chairman and other members of the board.
+The Company encourages shareholders to attend the Annual General Meeting, at which they will be given the opportunity to put questions to the chairman and other members of the board.